 One thing to note with Ahrefs is that in some cases it reports links as being sitewide even when they aren’t.
 As with everything, it is always a good idea to look through before taking action.
 I have found that even when a blog has its archives/tags set to nofollow, Ahrefs still reports these as sitewide if your link appears on a few pages.

 Link Detective is more thorough and is one of my favoured tools for link analysis in general, it can analyse exactly where links are coming from, but does require you to upload your links first via a .csv file

 Unindexed/ Deindexed Links

-For large link portfolios you’re going to need a tool to scale this process.
+For larger link portfolios you’re going to need a tool to scale this process.
 My favourite is one that isn’t conventionally associated with quality SEO and that is Scrapebox.
 Though the tool is favoured by the blackhat community and is one more commonly used for comment spam it does have some good uses which includes looking to see if the home page of a site is indexed.
 To do this, simply load up Scrapebox, import your links and click to check if they are indexed.
-Those that aren’t are ones that should instantly be added to your disavow tool.
+Those that aren’t are ones that should instantly be added to your list of disavowed pages/domains.

 Links From Blog Networks

 Google’s battle against blog networks has been well documented, in 2012 they shut down two of the biggest networks resulting in thousands of websites being removed from their index.
-Recently reports of other blog networks feeling the wrath of Matt Cutts have made the news: http://searchengineland.com/google-zaps-another-link-network-several-thousand-link-sellers-hit-159547
+Recently reports of other blog networks feeling the wrath of Cutts & co have made the news: http://searchengineland.com/google-zaps-another-link-network-several-thousand-link-sellers-hit-159547

 Although most would never intentionally build on a link network these days, there are instances where work will be taken on where links have been previously built on networks.
 I can think of 2 instances over the past year where I have taken on work and found these sorts of links.